aedart/model/README.md

 As soon as we receive the pull-request (and we have time for it), we will review your changes and possibly merge it to the given sub-package.
 If not, we will inform you why we choose not to.

 ### Code (New Sub-packages) ###
-We have mentioned this a few times; this project is little more than a collection of smaller sub-packages, each being useable by themselves.
+We have mentioned this a few times; this project is little more than a collection of smaller sub-packages, each being usable by themselves.
 They are simple in nature and it is NOT a requirement to use `Aedart\Model` as a namespace.
 Preferably you can use your own namespace and simply be added to our list!

 Therefore, if you wish to develop such a package (or perhaps you already have one ready), then you need to follow these few guidelines.

-* Each package must follow the general guidelines (see background -> guidelines)
+* Each package must follow the general guidelines (@todo add link to general guidelines)
 * Each package must contain a minimum amount of unit-tests, covering at least 90% of the code
 * Alin and Bart must be given “developer” read / write access to your given package-repository and be added as maintainers on packagist. (_The only reason we desire such privileges, is to ensure that we can contribute to your package, e.g. add more specialised traits or perhaps fix a small defect, should such be needed_)